singularity-energy/open-grid-emissions-docs/docs/Methodology/Method_overview.md

     1. For BAs where wind and solar data is missing, impute profiles based on the wind and solar profiles in neighboring BAs that are in the same time zone.
 For all other BA-fuels that are missing, assume a flat profile
     2. Calculate the total net generation for each BA-fuel reported in CEMS
     3. Calculate a residual net generation profile by subtracting CEMS net generation from EIA-930 net generation for each BA fuel.
 This should theoretically represent the hourly net generation profile of all generators that do not report to CEMS.
+14. **Export hourly data for individual plants**: using the same methodology described in step 15, impute the hourly profile for each individual plant and export the results.
+We perform this shaping one BA at a time to conserve memory on the computer.
-14. **Shape monthly EIA-923 data**: Assign the best available hourly profile for each BA-fuel to the monthly EIA-923 data ([methodology](../Methodology/Assigning%20Hourly%20Profiles%20to%20Monthly%20Data/Shaping%20Using%20Fleet-Specific%20Profiles.md))
+15. **Shape monthly EIA-923 data**: Assign the best available hourly profile for each BA-fuel to the monthly EIA-923 data, this time aggregated to the fleet level ([methodology](../Methodology/Assigning%20Hourly%20Profiles%20to%20Monthly%20Data/Shaping%20Using%20Fleet-Specific%20Profiles.md))
-15. **Combine hourly plant-level data** from all sources (CEMS, partial CEMS, and shaped EIA-923) and export hourly plant-level results (currently, shaped EIA-923 data is aggregated to the BA-fuel level instead of individual plants to prevent false precision and keep data size reasonable)
+16. **Combine hourly plant-level data** from all sources (CEMS, partial CEMS, and shaped EIA-923) and export hourly plant-level results (currently, shaped EIA-923 data is aggregated to the BA-fuel level instead of individual plants to prevent false precision and keep data size reasonable)
-16. **Export power sector (BA-fuel level) data**
+17. **Export power sector (BA-fuel level) data**
-17. **Calculate and export consumed emission factors** based on hourly interchange between BAs reported in EIA-930 ([methodology](../Methodology/Emissions%20Calculations/Consumption-based%20Emissions.md))
+18. **Calculate and export consumed emission factors** based on hourly interchange between BAs reported in EIA-930 ([methodology](../Methodology/Emissions%20Calculations/Consumption-based%20Emissions.md))